jnessier/Filery/README.md

 ### How much does the plugin cost?
 Nothing, nada, nichts.
 The plugin is 100% free and licensed under MIT.

+## Requirements
+For Filery as TinyMCE plugin:
+* TinyMCE 4.8.x or newer

+For the API of Filery:
+* PHP 5.6 or newer

 ## Installation
 The installation is done in two steps:
 1. [Installation of the TinyMCE plugin](#1-tinymce-plugin)